Raised Garden Bed Basics

 Raised garden beds do the following:

-Choice of materials is as wide as your imagination and resources.
-No matter what you might choose, however, be aware of toxic materials such as treated wood, roofing shingles, roofing paper, lead-painted boards, railroad ties, asphalt, and other items that might produce long-term diffusion of unwanted chemicals into plants, especially into edible plants like fruits or vegetables.
+The choice of materials is as wide as your imagination and resources.
+No matter what you might choose, however, be aware of toxic materials such as treated wood, roofing shingles, roofing paper, lead-painted boards, railroad ties, asphalt, and other items that might produce long-term diffusion of unwanted chemicals into plants— especially into edible plants like fruits or vegetables.

 Think about trees in various stages of decay—they are fascinating.
-I have used trees in various stages of decay for building a couple of my own garden beds.
+I have used decaying trees for building a couple of my own garden beds.
 I have also used sticks, vines, bush cuttings, pine needles, and even chunks of center wood from a huge fallen tree as decorations.
 I happen to live near a small patch of woods, where natural materials are readily available.
 I am also attuned to neighborhood tree-cutting jobs.
 Tree logs for one of my raised garden beds came from a job that the local power company contracted to keep its lines unobstructed.

 This sort of building allows you to take advantage of unforeseen opportunities.
 In the above case, a power-company tree-cutting project presented me with such an opportunity.
 I did not plan to build what I eventually built.
 I just reacted, when the materials showed up.
 I sculpted on the fly, without a preconceived design.
 This sort of building, then, is like dumpster diving or junk art, where thrown-away things become useful things.

-Be careful not to drop them on your toes or mash your fingers, as you handle them.
+Be careful not to drop them on your toes or mash your fingers as you handle them.
 And be prepared to get a little dirty.
-If you are not game for some physical exertion and some dirt, then this probably is not a project for you.
-Also, be prepared to develop your raised garden in stages -- it might require multiple sessions over several days.
+Also, be prepared to develop your raised garden in stages—it might require multiple sessions over several days.

 - Choose a location suitable for the type of plants you want to grow, or simply choose the type of plants that will grow anywhere you want to locate the garden.